 Mathematics studies concepts like shape, quantity, distance, and arrangement.
 It involves practices like counting, measuring, and analysing the simple or complex shape of objects in the physical world.
 Although it doesn’t have a generally accepted definition, it’s not wrong to see Mathematics as the language of the universe or nature, directly impacting everything in existence.

 We can divide Mathematics into several branches: Algebra, Arithmetic, Geometry, Trigonometry, Number Theory, Game Theory, Statistics, and others.

 During a Mathematics degree, students usually take classes in Calculus, Differential Equations, Mathematical Proof, Algorithms, Mathematical Modelling with Computers, Linear and Abstract Algebra, Complex Analysis, etc.

-Throughout history, a significant amount of mathematicians such as Galileo Galilei, Albert Einstein, Pythagoras, Archimedes and many others brought innovations in mathematics and gave birth to new theories and solutions to analytical problems.
-Mathematical principles can also be found in disciplines such as medicine, natural sciences, engineering, finance and social sciences.
+Throughout history, a significant number of mathematicians such as Isaac Newton, Pythagoras, Archimedes, Euclid, and many others brought innovations in Math and gave birth to new theories and solutions for complex problems.
+Mathematical principles are omnipresent in our modern tech world, which depends on algorithms, computer programmes, financial transactions, and data analytics.